haroutp/secure-qa-framework/docs/test-cases.md

   - Steps:
     - Click 'Add to cart' button on the first item
     - Click on navigation hamburger on the top left corner
       - navigation menu should display with option:
         - All Items
         - About
         - Logout
         - Reset App State
     - Click 'Logout' button
-    - User should be in login page now
     - Enter standard_user in the username field
     - Enter secret_sauce in the password field
     - Click on Login button
-    - User should now be in the inventory page
   - Test Data:
     - Test valid username: standard_user
     - Test valid password: secret_sauce